 Instagram stories.
-They’re so ubiquitous now that it’s easy to forget there was a time when Instagram simply didn’t have them.
+They’re so ubiquitous now that it’s easy to forget there was a time when Instagram simply didn’t have these fleeting photos or videos.

-Instagram stories have become almost synonymous with the platform itself for a plethora of reasons that extend beyond not having to scroll down because they’re, like, right there on the top.
-Simply put, IG stories are a great way for brands and influencers to reach people in a manner that’s more personal and authentic than a simple feed post.
-They offer more wiggle room in terms of experimentation.
+Instagram stories are a great way for brands and influencers to reach people in a manner that’s more personal and authentic than a simple feed post.
+Stories offer more wiggle room in terms of experimentation.

 This is not to say you should ignore feed posts entirely.

-In fact, posting regularly to your Instagram feed as well as to Stories means that you’re delivering the right content to the right people at the right time.
-Believe it or not, some Instagram users don’t watch stories at all while others ignore their Instagram feed and only look at stories.
+In fact, when you post regularly to your Instagram feed and schedule Stories in advance, it means that you’re delivering the right content to the right people at the right time.
+Some Instagram users don’t watch stories at all, while others ignore their Instagram feed and only look at stories.

-But that’s a subject for another article.
-Today, we’re gonna tackle that one, ivory-tusk-sporting animal in the room plaguing many an IG content creator – what should I post today?
+Many IG content creators undoubtedly ask themselves at least every now and then: what story should I post today?
 Is this story good enough?
 We’ve all been there.
-So let’s take a look at some creative Instagram story ideas that you can implement as soon as you finish reading this article.
+So let’s take a look at some creative Instagram story ideas that you can implement as soon as you finish reading.

 Why post Instagram stories instead of just posting a normal pic/video?

 Before we delve into our collection of Instagram story ideas, let’s briefly touch on the reasons why you should focus on stories instead of standard posts.

 - Show a lighter side of your brand